keras.layers.Lambda(function, output_shape=None, mask=None, arguments=None, **kwargs)

-Lambda layer exists so that arbitrary TensorFlow functions
+Lambda layer exists so that arbitrary expressions can be used

-quick experimentation.
-For more advanced use cases, follow
+operations or quick experimentation.
+For more advanced use cases,

 The main reason to subclass

-are saved by serializing the Python bytecode, whereas subclassed
+are saved by serializing the Python bytecode, which is fundamentally

 subclassed Layers are also often easier to visualize and reason about.